Overview of Brain Tumors

 Secondary tumors

 Brain metastases are much more common than primary tumors.
-Over 80% of people with brain metastases have more than one metastasis.
+Most people with brain metastases have more than 1 metastasis.

 Metastases from other parts of the body may spread to a single part of the brain or to several different parts.
 Many types of cancer can spread to the brain.
 They include

-Lymphomas of the brain are becoming more common among people who have a weakened immune system (such as those who have AIDS), among older people and, for unknown reasons, among people who have a normal immune system.
+Lymphomas of the brain are becoming more common among people who have a weakened immune system (such as those who have end-stage HIV infection), among older adults and, for unknown reasons, among people who have a normal immune system.
 Some lymphomas originate in the brain (called primary central nervous system lymphomas).
 Other lymphomas originate elsewhere in the body and spread to the brain (metastatic lymphomas).

 Table